-Thus, if the pronoun is singular, so too must be the antecedent that it's referencing.
-Likewise, if an antecedent is plural, then the pronoun that will refer to it needs to also be plural.
+Thus, if the pronoun is singular, so too must the antecedent be that it's referencing.
+Likewise, if an antecedent is plural, then the pronoun that will refer to it also needs to be plural.

-⇒ EXAMPLE In the sentence "We went into the classroom and took our seats," notice that the pronoun "we" is plural; likewise, "our seats" is plural.
+EXAMPLE In the sentence "We went into the classroom and took our seats," notice that the pronoun "we" is plural; likewise, "our seats" is plural.

-⇒ EXAMPLE In the sentence "My dad ate his cookies," "my dad" is singular and specifically male.
+EXAMPLE In the sentence "My dad ate his cookies," "my dad" is singular and specifically male.
 Thus, "his" replaces "my dad" with the singular male version of those words.